 Under the mentorship of world-renowned psychologist and parapsychologist Stanley Krippner she earned a Ph.D. in Psychology (Consciousness Studies) from Saybrook Graduate Institute doing her dissertation on children’s ESP.
 She presented the results of her experiment to the Parapsychology Association of which she is an associate member.

 Pilkington wrote reviews of books on psychic phenomena and healing for FATE magazine, The Journal of the American Society for Psychical Research and other periodicals.
 She was a consulting editor for the newsletter “Mind and Medicine” and taught adult education classes on Psychic Phenomena and Alternative Healing Methods.
-In her first book Men and Women of Parapsychology: Personal Reflections (now out of print but available on the Web) she compiled and edited autobiographical essays and interviews from leading parapsychologists eliciting why they had entered the field, what they felt was important, and so on.
+In her first book Men and Women of Parapsychology: Personal Reflections (now out of print but available on the Web) she compiled and edited the anthology Men and Women of Parapsychology: Personal Reflections, ( 1987).
+It consists of essays and interviews from leading parapsychologists eliciting why they had entered the field, what they felt was important, and so on.
 The book was favorably reviewed and subsequently spawned several imitations by others.
+It has been reissued as Esprit: Men and Women of Parapsychology, Personal Reflections, Volume 1 (2010) Anomalist Books.
+Her follow-up, Men and Women of Parapsychology, Personal Reflections, Esprit, Volume 2 was published in 2013.
+Both books received praise and are considered important additions to the parapsychological literature.